tasket/wyng-util-qubes/README.md

 individually setting, resetting or removing each value depending on whether the property exists in the backup and whether its writable and has a default value according to Qubes.
 This differs from the `qubes-backup` method which always creates new, differently-named VMs when restoring, often resulting in extra, unwanted VMs which don't connect to each other or reference appropriate templates as the user originally intended.
 Since users' security expectations, scripts and configuration are likely to hinge on VM names, `wyng-util-qubes` addresses a security risk posed by Qubes' built-in tools.

 For each qube/VM, both private and root volumes are backed up if the qube type is either template or standalone.
-Otherwise, the backup will include the private volume.
+Otherwise, the backup will include only a private volume.
 A 'wyng-qubes-metadata' volume will also be added to the backup session.
 By default, only backup sessions which include this metadata volume will be accessible for `restore` operations.

+Use of `--pool` is optional with restore, but should be used if you have setup any non-default Qubes pools.
+Otherwise, the Qubes default pool will be used when possible.

 ### Limitations